We've answered some of your most frequently asked questions...

 International students must adhere to the conditions of their visa.
 It is generally recommended that other full-time students work no more than 15 hours per week in part time employment in order to avoid an adverse impact on academic performance.

 What rate of pay am I entitled to in my employment?

-If you’re above school leaving age but below aged 25, you’re entitled to the National Minimum Wage.
+If you’re above school leaving age but below the age of 25, you’re entitled to the National Minimum Wage.
 If you’re aged 25+, you’re entitled to the National Living Wage.
 Current rates are available here.